IABTechLab/uid2docs/README.md

 Examples: Publishers, Advertisers, Data Providers, Onboarders, Login Providers

-**Listener:** Parties that receive and store UID2s from Generators and apply for advertising targeting and measurement purposes.
+**Observer:** Parties that receive and store UID2s from Generators and apply for advertising targeting and measurement purposes.

+Responsibilites:
-- -	Register with the Administrator to access API keys.
+- Register with the Administrator to access API keys.
 -	Provide consumers with access to the Opt-out Portal to manage their UID 2.0 consent.
 -	Decrypt the UID2s via the UID2 decryption library.
 -	Honor opted-out UID2s.